truenas/documentation/content/SCALE/SCALECLIReference/System/CLIKeychainCredential.md

 <code>system keychain_credential create name="<i>New System</i>" type="<i>SSH_CREDENTIAL</i>" attributes={"host":"","port":"22","username":"admin","private_key":"","remote_host_key":"","connect_timeout":"10"}</code>

 Where:
-* *New Key* is the name given the new keychain credential.
+* *New Key* is the name given to the new keychain credential.
 * *SSH_KEY_PAIR* is the type of credential created.
 * *privateKeyString* is the private key string.